Skip to main content

 Step 2.
 Rule Configuration

-This step defines both the target criteria under which your block will apply and the hotels affected.
+This step defines both the conditions under which the rule applies and the scope of hotels affected.

 2.1 Target Criteria

-Specify the conditions that must be met for this blacklist rule to apply.
-You can define:
+This section defines the conditions that must be met in the Search request for the rule to be applied.

 • Clients